Want to adopt me?To meet me in foster care please contact our foster care department on:

 The foster carer will then be in touch to discuss this further and arrange a meeting.
 If after leaving your details you have not heard from anyone after 48 hours, please let us know.
 Once you’ve decided to give a foster cat or kitten a furrever home you’ll need to come to Cat Haven in person to complete the adoption paperwork before taking them home.
 We can’t wait to hear from you!

 Hi Everyone!
-I’m Tiger - I'm only about 18 months old but have had a pretty rough start to life.
-I came to Cat Haven last August after being found as a stray.
-When I was at the shelter the vets discovered that I had a problem with my hip so after my operation I went to Fostercare to recuperate.
+I’m Tiger - I'm only 2 years old but have had a pretty rough start to life.
+I came to Cat Haven after being found homeless.
+When I was at the shelter the vets discovered that I had a problem with my hip so after my operation I went to a foster home to recuperate.
 The vets did a great job at fixing my hip and now I'm raring to find my forever home.

 I’m super confident, curious and won’t take long settling into my new home.
 I hope your couch has a spot for me because I’d love to sit beside you, but please don’t pick me up.
 I love snuggles and scratches under the chin.

 I spend most of the day indoors laying in the sun and playing with my foster family’s bunny!
-We’re great friends, even if he tries to photobomb me!
+We’re great friends, even if he tries to hog the limelight when I'm having my photo taken!

 Loud noises and little ones spook me, so I would prefer a home with adults that are often home as I cry when I get lonely and I have a very loud voice.
 I will benefit from having someone willing to spend time with me and playing enrichment games to keep me entertained.